 - Draw No Bet – This market will take the draw result out of the equation when betting.
 If the game does finish in a draw then the bet is counted as a ‘push’ meaning that you will get your stake back in return.

-- Sending Off – Here you just select if there will be a red card in the match – usually a straightforward yes or no is sufficient.
+- Sending Off – Here you just select if there will be a red card in the match – usually, a straightforward yes or no is sufficient.

-- Next Goal – This market will turn live at the start of the match and you bet on which team you think will score the next goal.
+- Next Goal – This market will turn live at the start of the match and you can bet on which team you think will score the next goal.

 - Goals Galore – Goals Galore is a relatively new market that involves selecting games in which you think both teams will score.
 Only certain games are eligible for this market, and it is only available as an accumulator of three or more matches.
 The payout is relative to the number of matches selected.

 So we have covered the basics and you should have some idea of the markets that tend to be available.
 If you still have questions that’s ok, we are going to go into more detail on some of the most popular bets below.

 The match odds for each game of football will likely be the most popular, as they are generally the easiest to understand and to form a strong opinion on – “West Brom away to United?
 No way mate.”

 The concept is very simple in that you either choose a home win, a draw, or an away win.
 You then place your bet and if the result comes in you can collect your winnings.
 The best way to take advantage of this market is by doing your research on home and away form for each team.
 It’s vital that your research is targeted to the teams relevant home or away form rather than their overall form, as this can often lead to slightly skewed results for both.